MADE-Apps/legerity/docs/articles/tools/windows-driver.md

 - **W3C WebDriver protocol** for compatibility with modern Selenium and Appium clients.
 - **No Developer Mode required** on the Windows machine.
 - **Built on FlaUI/UIA3** which provides reliable access to the Windows UI Automation tree.
-- **Included in the repository** and distributed as a NuGet package with the executable ready to run.
+- **Included in the repository** and distributed as a .NET global tool via NuGet.

 ## Supported capabilities